 To qualify for the degree of Doctor of Philosophy, candidates must successfully complete a programme of research, the results of which are judged to constitute an original contribution to learning and to give evidence of systematic study and of ability to relate the results of such study to the general body of knowledge in the subject.
 Such degrees will be assessed by means of a thesis, the length of which should be around 100,000 words

-Candidates will register onto the MPhil/PhD resaerch programme, and will pursue a programme of supervised study, including research and generic skills development.
-Subject to a successful transfer interview and presentation, candidates will subsequently be transferred onto the Doctor of Philosophy programme.
+Candidates will pursue a programme of supervised study, including research and generic skills development, subject to a successful probationary period.
 The minimum and maximum periods of supervised study from the date of initial registration are as follows:

 3 years minimum

 6 years minimum